 Adhitthaana – Determination

 This cycle of birth and death is not the same as Reincarnation.
 Reincarnation implies that each being has a soul: an essential, permanent self, which is carried over from one life to the next, always staying the same.

 The Buddha taught that in fact there is no such thing as a permanent self or soul that is carried from one life to the next.
 In rebirth, both mind and body die, and what is carried from one life to the next is one’s kamma, one’s habits, one’s good and bad qualities (which are in themselves also habits of the mind), and the spark of consciousness, which is carried from one body and mind to another in the same way that as a candle burns very low, you can transfer its flame to a new one; such that while both wax and wick are lost and gone, the flame continues.

 Body and Mind – the Five Aggregates

 What we call “I”, or the “Self,” can be divided into these five parts:

 - Vedana (Feeling of agreeable/disagreeable, the base of all emotions)

 - Sanña (Memory, that is the “memory card” as well as the “files of memory)

 - Sankhara (Intention of action, including thoughts, speech, and physical action.)

-One of the main aims of the practice of meditation is to realise that each of these things is impermanent, is imperfect and suffering, and is not the self – that, in fact, there is no self to be found inside.
+One of the main aims of the practice of meditation is to realise that each of these things is impermanent, changing, painful and unsatisfactory – and is not mine, I am not this, it is not myself.